 Films are by far one of the most effective ways to increase global awareness.
 Craig Leeson’s A Plastic Ocean is one of the most recent and startling educational movies or documentaries about plastic pollution.
 What began as a hunt for the rare blue whale evolved into an examination of the precarious health of our seas as a result of our overdependence on plastic.
-The voyage took the filmmaker to over twenty different sites across the world, and in addition to portraying the tragic condition in the water, he also deals with many of the ramifications that come with it in a very simple and realistic manner.
+The voyage took the filmmaker to over twenty different sites across the world, and in addition to portraying the tragic condition in the water, he also dealt with many of the ramifications that come with it in a very simple and realistic manner.
 However, the problem with good documentaries is that they generally include a lot of material that is tough to absorb.

 “Future generations will have to learn about the Holocaust from the textbooks.
 We are the eyewitnesses that can, to a certain degree, tell you what took place.”

 Paper Clips is an amazing and emotional educational movie that depicts how these kids responded to Holocaust lessons—with a vow to collect one paper clip for each individual murdered by the Nazis.
-In search of an effective approach to teach their pupils about the scope of the Holocaust, Tennessee school authorities develop a one-of-a-kind class activity utilising paper clips.
+In search of an effective approach to teaching their pupils about the scope of the Holocaust, Tennessee school authorities developed a one-of-a-kind class activity utilising paper clips.
 Middle school kids in a remote, predominantly Christian village began collecting paper clips to represent the Jews who died in World War II death camps.
 After collecting millions of paper clips, the next stage is to install them into a German train car, eerily similar to the Final Solution.

 I Am Eleven